Overview

 These files live in the oxicrab home directory (~/.oxicrab/) rather than the workspace.

 Main configuration file.
-JSON with camelCase keys.
+TOML with camelCase keys.
 Contains provider API keys, channel tokens, tool settings, and agent defaults.
 Created by oxicrab onboard.
-See the Configuration section on the home page.
+See the Configuration page for a complete field reference.

 Downloaded images, screenshots, and other media.
 Auto-cleaned after mediaTtlDays (default: 7 days).
 Used by web_fetch, http, and browser tools.